peartreegames/topiary/docs/syntax.md

 ### Visits

-All boughs, named forks, and named choices have visit counts.
+All boughs, forks, and choices have visit counts.
 If a choice is not in a named fork its path is the fork index within the bough preceeded by an underscore `_0`, `_1`, etc (but this is not recommended, best to give it a name).